-AHOT 5500 Human Anatomy (5:3:6) Integrated study of gross human anatomy embodying gross morphology and coordinating with developmental and histological aspects of the body.
-Included is regional dissection with emphasis on the musculoskeletal, nervous, circulatory and respiratory.
-Lays a scientific foundation for other courses in the curriculum.
-Human cadaver dissection is the primary lab activity.
-Student levels of learning in this course focus on knowledge/comprehension.
+AHRS 5500 Gross Anatomy (5:3:6) An integrated study of gross human anatomy embodying gross morphology and coordinating with developmental and histological aspects of the body.
+Included is regional dissection with emphasis on the musculoskeletal, nervous, circulatory and respiratory systems.